WillChangeThisLater/resume/README.md

 1. Run `./run.sh` to compile the resume and see what it looks like
 2. Take a look and figure out what I don't like
-3. Run `./ask.sh` to fix my problem.
+3. Run `./ask.sh` to fix what I don't like.
 For instance, if I didn't like the spacing between the accomplishment and project sections, I'd probably write